expressjs/body-parser/README.md

 - `type` - request content-type to parse (default: `urlencoded`)
 - `verify` - function to verify body content

 The `extended` argument allows to choose between parsing the urlencoded data with the `querystring` library (when `false`) or the `qs` library (when `true`).
-The "extended" syntax allows for rich objects and arrays to be encoded into the urlencoded format, allowing for a JSON-like exterience with urlencoded.
+The "extended" syntax allows for rich objects and arrays to be encoded into the urlencoded format, allowing for a JSON-like experience with urlencoded.
 For more information, please [see the qs library](https://www.npmjs.org/package/qs#readme).

 The `type` argument is passed directly to the [type-is](https://www.npmjs.org/package/type-is#readme) library.
 This can be an extension name (like `urlencoded`), a mime type (like `application/x-www-form-urlencoded`), or a mime time with a wildcard (like `*/x-www-form-urlencoded`).